ItsSunnyMonster/sunnymonster.co/content/_index.md

 template = "homepage.html"
 +++

-Hi, I'm **SunnyMonster**(he/they 🩷💜💙), a 16 year-old programmer, composer and (almost) everything-enthusiast from New Zealand.
+Hi, I'm **SunnyMonster** (he/they 🩷💜💙), a 16 year-old programmer, composer and (almost) everything-enthusiast from New Zealand.
 Welcome to my site!

 (not sure why that felt so cringe to write)

 ## Currently Working On

-- **This Website**: I am a bit rusty with web-dev, so it is taking a while to iron out all the bugs.
+- **This Website**: I am a bit rusty (ha get it 🦀) with web-dev, so it is taking a while to iron out all the bugs.
   I will upload the code of this website to GitHub very soon after I clean up my horrifically formatted code.
 In the meantime, check back here every so often since this list can change and also I will be posting about random stuff sometimes.